dannysteenman/aws-cdk-starterkit/README.md

 > - **Tailored Solutions**: Your business is unique, and so are your cloud needs.
 We provide personalized consultations and solutions tailored to perfectly align with your project requirements and business goals.
 > - **Cost-Effective and Efficient**: Benefit from our streamlined processes and deep AWS knowledge to optimize costs without compromising on performance or security.
 > - **One-on-One Attention**: As a one-person agency, Towards the Cloud guarantees you receive dedicated support and expertise directly from an AWS Cloud Engineer.
 This ensures high-quality deliverables and swift decision-making.<br/>
-> - **Continuous integration and Deployment**: Empower your team to manage infrastructure changes confidently and efficiently through Pull Requests, leveraging the full power of GitHub Actions.
+> - **Seamless CI/CD**: Empower your team to manage infrastructure changes confidently and efficiently through Pull Requests, leveraging the full power of GitHub Actions.
 >
 > <a href="https://towardsthecloud.com/contact"><img alt="Request Quote" src="https://img.shields.io/badge/request%20quote-success.svg?style=for-the-badge"/></a>
 > </details>